-Without a doubt, faith is the hardest part for many to grab hold of and trust in.
-As I began to get well again and “Come back to life” as I call it, I was coming from a place of confinement for a long period of time and was not able to take care of myself.
+Without a doubt, faith is hard for many to grab hold of and trust in.
+As I began to get well and “Come back to life” as I call it, I was coming from a place of confinement for a long period of time and was not able to take care of myself.
 I was fully dependent upon my family and friends for every basic need.
-Eating, sleeping, taking medication, transportation, and head rubs.
+Eating, sleeping, bathing, taking medication, transportation, head rubs, at times even dressing.
 You name it, I needed it.
 I could do nothing without help, with the exception of turning the channel on the remote.
-I felt great success in that accomplishment even though it often brought me endless hours of Meerkat Manor in the earliest of morning hours.
+I felt great success in that accomplishment even though it often brought me endless episodes of Meerkat Manor during ungodly hours of the night.

 During the time of my treatment, I was not able to work.
 I could barely make it to the bathroom in time and resorted to wearing diapers.
 I was pushed in a wheelchair to get in and out of my daily radiation treatments since chemo and radiation took just about every bit of life from me.
 I wore the same navy blue, elastic jersey knit pant set to treatment each day because making the decision of what to wear was too overwhelming for me and the elastic made getting in and out of treatments easier.
-A quick pull down to the knees, a few beeps of radiation and I was on my way.
+Each day I would roll myself onto the radiation table, pull my pants down to my knees, remain still for a few beeps of radiation, and I was on my way.

 Each day the mail filled our mailbox with cards and well wishes, flowers and fresh fruit deliveries, and gifts galore.
 I was truly overcome with the outpouring of love that came from all areas of my life.
 I could never have imagined such caring and compassion could come my way.
 I never thought I mattered so much to so many.
 It was quite an awakening.
 Even now as I write this, I am in awe of it all and so very, very grateful to have been lifted up and held so tightly by so many wonderful people.

 I always knew I was supported, loved, taken care of and being led to a better place.
-My faith never waivered.
+My faith never wavered through all of this.

-Fast-forward almost seven and a half years and my faith is questioned yet again as my son makes the decision to be among many of our nation’s bravest and join the Navy.
+Fast-forward almost seven and a half years and my faith is being questioned yet again as my son makes the decision to be among many of our nation’s bravest and join the Navy.
 How could I possibly question his path and allow myself to worry?
 I’m not a worrier, that’s Steve’s job.
 He worries enough for the entire family- my side and his.
 Worrying is not part of my make-up.
 When the faith is strong, worrying is not part of the equation.
-How can I come from a place of heavily relying on my faith and then waiver when it involves my children?
+How can I come from a place of heavily relying on my faith through one of the toughest time I’ve experienced, and then waiver when it involves my children?

-The military is just one more notch on the parental belt of concerns.
-It comes not long after first bus rides, girlfriends, questionable friends, driver’s licenses, turning 18, and alcohol.
-I’ve had much practice in relying on faith when faith was often times all I had to go on.
+Joining the military is just one more notch on the parental belt of concerns.
+It comes not long after first bus rides, girlfriends, questionable friends, driver’s licenses, turning 18, smoking, tattoos, and alcohol.
+I’ve had more than enough practice in relying on faith when faith was all I had to go on.

-My best advice to you when questioning where you are, is Trust and Know.
+My best advice to you when questioning where you are, is to just Trust and Know.
 I leave you with the refrain of an old Gospel song written by Charles A. Tindley.
 I had the pleasure of singing these words last night a Kirtan in town sponsored by our local yoga studio.
-I hope you feel the lyrics as deeply as I did and enjoy the tears rolling down your cheeks.
+I hope you feel the lyrics as deeply as I did and enjoy the tears that roll down your cheeks.

 Leave it there, leave it there,